reportportal/docs/src/md/src/LogDataInReportPortal/SoapUI.md

 #### Logging

-If you need to change logging you may override soapui-log4j.xml.
-Use "REPORTPORTAL" appender if you want to track messages to Report Portal.
+If you need to make changes to logging you may override soapui-log4j.xml.
+Use "REPORTPORTAL" appender if you want to track messages to ReportPortal.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>